 If you are a high school student looking to apply for a NROTC 4 Year National Scholarship, you can begin your application at the link below.
 Once initiated you will be contacted by your local Navy Recruiter, who will guide you through the application process and assist with any questions you have.

 If you are in the process of completing your NROTC National Scholarship application and want to conduct an Officer Interview with a Active Duty Staff member at NROTC Ohio State, you can contact the Recruiting Officer, LT Spencer, by clicking here to set up an Officer Interview.

 Eligible high school students that didn’t receive or apply for a NROTC National Scholarship and college students with more than 2 years of college remaining can apply to be a College Program option here at NROTC Ohio State.

 College Program options are students who participate in all NROTC unit activities but did not receive a National Scholarship.
 College Program options generally have the opportunity to apply for three, two or one-year NROTC scholarships based on the candidate’s actual performance in the program.

 It is critical that College Program options perform well during their first two years to be competitive for a scholarship.
 University’s calculus series (Math 1151, 1152) and the calculus-based physics series (Physics 1250, 1251) will also make one’s record more competitive for selection.

 If you have less than 2 years of college remaining, you are not eligible for the NROTC program and should contact your local Navy Recruiter for details about Officer’s Candidate School (OCS).

-If you are going to be an Ohio State University freshman or sophomore and you are interested in being a part of the NROTC unit, you can contact the Recruiting Officer, LT Peters, and the NROTC Ohio State University Liaison, Mrs. Susan Lush, by clicking here.
+If you are going to be an Ohio State University freshman or sophomore and you are interested in being a part of the NROTC unit, you can contact the Recruiting Officer, LT Spencer, and the NROTC Ohio State University Liaison, Mrs. Susan Lush, by clicking here.